 Follow the instructions – dump the first 1-2 pitcher fillers after you replace your filter.
 Avoid charcoal dust contamination by running a couple fills through your pitcher and dumping them after you change the filter in your pitcher.
 Even though Brita and other manufacturers claim these black charcoal specks are harmless, it’s just not healthy to drink them.

 We originally published a version of this article in March 2017.
-We’ve changed and updated this article with more information about algae in drinking water including how to prevent green algae in pitcher style filters such as Brita, PUR, or ZeroWater water pitchers.
+We’ve changed and updated this article in May 2020 with more information about algae in drinking water including how to prevent green algae in pitcher style filters such as Brita, PUR, or ZeroWater water pitchers.